 Independence of the Commission.

-63. Subject to the provisions of this Act, the Commission shall be independent of control of any person, including any statutory body, Government, political entity, employer, federation or organisation.
+63. Subject to the provisions of this, the Commission shall be independent of control of any person, including but not limited to, any statutory body, Government, political entity, employer, federation or organisation.

 Functions and powers of the Commission.